 But I have a piece of good news for you… NOT all snacks are unhealthy.
-If you think creatively, you can come up with numerous healthy snack ideas, that would not only fill you up when you are hungry but can also assist in your weight loss.
+If you think creatively, you can come up with numerous healthy snack options, that would not only fill you up when you are hungry but can also assist in your weight loss.

-I help people to lose weight by focusing on their eating habits and advising them to adopt a healthy lifestyle and losing weight in the process.
+I help people to lose weight by focusing on their eating habits and advising them to adopt a healthy lifestyle and lose weight in the process.
 A very important part of this is meal planning, which means planning for the meals and also the snacks, in advance, so that one does not end up eating unhealthy stuff, which normally happens when nothing else is available.

 I am sure you would agree with me that planning for your main meals i.e. breakfast, lunch or dinner is not that much of an issue, as deciding for the healthy snacks can be.
 And so in my post today I would give you a few options that I prepare myself.
 Some of these are readily available in the market, some you can cook and store for later use and other can be cooked and instantly eaten.

 My intent with giving you these options is to let you know that thinking about healthy snacks is not that much of a big deal.
 You just need to be creative and plan in advance so that you can stock the ingredients for when you really need them.

 Ingredients: Raw Maize or alternatively use frozen boiled corn easily available in the supermarkets; Salt, Chilli and lemon juice.

 Preparation: Boil the corn and drain all the water of it.
 Put all the spices and lemon juice into the corn and they are ready to eat.

 Serving: Have one cup of this as your snack.
 It is very healthy.

 2. Slice of Bread with a cheese or a spoon of any Sabzi available with you